sniperkit/snk.fork.nseps-lsd/README.md

 In the future it might strip down libraries and reassemble everything in runable package just to have a single "static" binary

+This tool parses the ELF data of the binary for information and uses it's own library lookup path.
+The output can differ between `lsd <target>` and `lsd <target> --trace`

 ## How to use

 `lsd /bin/bash`